How To Teach Yourself Classical Guitar (even if you live on the moon)

 1.)
 At the end of each practice, record yourself (either audio or video).
 Use any recorder you have.
 You can record to wax cylinder if that’s all you have available.
 Quality is not imperative.

-You can record snippets of songs that you are working on, or entire pieces.
-If you are playing scales, exercises, arpeggios, or anything else, you can record those as well.
+You can record snippets of songs that you are working on or entire pieces.
+If you are playing guitar exercises, scales, arpeggios, or anything else, you can record those as well.
 Anything you like.

 - a more clearly defined rhythm